4 Simple Ways to Reset Restriction Passcode on iPhone

 "How can I reset the restriction passcode on my iPhone?
 I want to reset the restriction passcode on iPhone.
 Any help?
 Thanks!"

-You mainly come to this page for the same reason, want to reset iPhone restriction passcode, right?
-Well, don't worry, I will give you 4 step-by-step solutions to reset your restriction password.
-But before that, let's see some basic background knowledges on restriction passcode.
+You mainly come to this page for the same reason, you want to reset the iPhone restriction passcode, right?
+Well, don't worry.
+I will give you 4 step-by-step solutions to reset your restriction password.
+But before that, let's see some basic background knowledge on restriction passcode.

 By setting a four-digit PIN (Personal Identification Number) for a 'Restrictions Passcode,' parents can control which applications and features others.
 Usually, their children can access.

 Restrictions can be set for a whole range of things.
 For example, parents might choose to limit access to the iTunes Store to prevent frivolous, unacceptable spending.
 A Restrictions Passcode might be used to limit such basic and many more sophisticated things.
-It is a wide range of things worth of some exploration and careful consideration.
+It is a wide range of things worth some exploration and careful consideration.

 How to reset restriction passcode on iPhone.

 - Solution 1: Reset the Restrictions Passcode if you remember it

 - Solution 4: Recover the 'Restrictions Passcode.'

 We all have different approaches to passwords/passcodes and the like.
-You should do what feels comfortable for you, in terms of your security, and that includes having a passcode which you will remember.
+It would help if you did what feels comfortable for you in terms of your security, and that includes having a passcode which you will remember.
 This is not so much a solution, but should you want to change your passcode to something which is going to work better for you, it is easy to do so.

 Step 1.
 Tap on Settings > General > Restrictions.